What is VPN?

 A personal VPN basically allows you to create a secure tunnel through your existing internet connection to a server in another country (often in America or Europe) where you can then enjoy open access to any site you like.
 All the information flowing through the tunnel is encrypted which means anyone who might be eavesdropping on your connection will not be able to see what you are doing.

 To use a VPN you must sign-up for a VPN provider and install some software (the client) to activate every time you want to use it.
-In effect the VPN provider (the host) is acting as a secure gateway to the rest of the internet.
-VPN’s can be used on PC’s, Macs, and smartphones / tablets (iPhone, Android etc.).
+In effect, the VPN provider (the host) is acting as a secure gateway to the rest of the internet.
+VPN’s can be used on PC’s, Macs, and smartphones/tablets (iPhone, Android etc.).

-It’s important to note that a VPN differs from a proxy server in that a proxy just acts as an insecure intermediary for browsing web pages while a VPN provides a fully encrypted network connection that any application can use (e.g. Skype, IM…).
+It’s important to note that a VPN differs from a proxy server in that a proxy just acts like an insecure intermediary for browsing web pages while a VPN provides a fully encrypted network connection that any application can use (e.g. Skype, IM…).

 How VPN works?